phil-bergmann/tracking_wo_bnw/README.md

+# I've edited the code for compatiblity with PyTorch 0.4.1

 # Tracking without bells and whistles

 This repository provides the implementation of our paper **Tracking without bells and whistles** (Philipp Bergmann, Tim Meinhardt, Laura Leal-Taixe) [https://arxiv.org/abs/1903.05625].
 All results presented in our work were produced with this code.